Soule: Middle Ages

-The region of Soule may have developed a primeval political structure before the 11th century with a strong influence of the Kingdom of Pamplona, established in the year 824.
+The region of Soule may have developed a primeval political structure before the 11th century with a strong influence from the Kingdom of Pamplona, established in 824.
 However, it would be in 1023 when Sancho VI Duke of Gascony would name Guillaume Fort as first Viscount of Soule.
 His descendants would inherit the title for around two centuries.
-The Viscounts of Soule had their base in the fortress of Mauléon, a strategic region that controlled the pass from Aquitaine to the Iberian peninsula.
+The Viscounts of Soule had their base in the fortress of Mauléon, a strategic region that controlled the pass from Aquitaine to the Iberian Peninsula.
 The viscounts of Soule took advantage of their territory.
 Despite being small in size, it held a strategic position between the Kingdom of Navarre to the south and the Duchy of Aquitaine to the north.

-In the year 1152 Eleanor of Aquitaine married Henry II of England, thus the Duchy of Aquitaine joined the Crown of England.
+In 1152, Eleanor of Aquitaine married Henry II of England, and thus the Duchy of Aquitaine joined the Crown of England.
 In 1261, after ten years of conflict, the last viscount of Soule, Auger III, surrendered the castle of Mauléon to Edward I of England, and as a result the territory of Soule was administered by the crown of England.
 At this time the current network of roads between the Souletin villages was constructed.

 Soule under English rule

-The English Soule was under direct authority of the Duke of Aquitaine, who was also the King of England.
+The English Soule was under the direct authority of the Duke of Aquitaine, who was also the King of England.
 Control over the territory was delegated to a lord, who kept the castle of Mauléon and collected the taxes.
 The lord of Soule had fourteen captains, of whom only one was English, the rest being either locally-born or Gascons.
 The ex-viscount Auger III allied with the Kingdom of Navarre, and taking advantage of the war between Philip IV, king of Navarre, and Edward I of England, retook his fortress at Mauléon in 1295, but he was forced to hand it back after Aquitaine was formally declared English in 1303.

 The Hundred Years' War kept Soule isolated from the exterior for many years.
 Finally, in 1449, an army led by Gaston IV, the Count of Foix and Viscount of Béarn, took possession of the castle in the name of the French king ending the English presence in Soule.